MechMarighetti/MechMarighetti/README.md

 ## Hi, stranger on the internet 👋 I'm Mech.
-- 🌱 **Learning** Kotlin, Angular, and how to outsmart AI-driven IDEs before they replace me 🤖☠️
+- 🌱 **Learning** Java, Python, and how to outsmart AI-driven IDEs before they replace me 🤖☠️
 - 👯 **Looking to collaborate** with nice humans (or friendly robots).
 - 💬 **Ask me about**:
   - SQL queries that *actually* work.